nishu-2004/yolov8-genderdetection-model/README.md

 This project implements a gender detection model using YOLOv8, a state-of-the-art object detection framework.
 The model detects human faces in images or video streams and predicts their gender (male/female).

+Note: This model is optimized for detecting a single face per image/frame and may not perform as well when multiple faces are present.

 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)